• Home

 taken without water.
 If one can not swallow the capsule without any liquid, he should preferably

 use a bitter tasting liquid.
-Only as a last resort one may use water [less than 1.3 ounces]. - It is permitted to touch food in order to feed children or the elderly.
+Only as a last resort one may use water [less than 1.3 ounces].

 10.It is forbidden to rinse out the mouth whether with water or with mouthwash, even if one feels